hmrc/mobile-startup/docs/preflight-check.md

 preflight-check
 ----
-Validate the mobile application version and return account identifiers for the user.

-The response to this service includes an upgrade status flag and a set of account identifiers for the user.
-It will also include a journey id.
-If the application does not provide a journey id as a url parameter then the service will generate a new, unique, journey id that it can use for subsequent api calls.
+The response to this service includes a set of account identifiers for the user.

-The upgrade status is determined using the supplied POST data.

 * **URL**